George Floyd's family urges U.S. police reform on anniversary of his death

 Later on Tuesday, mourners are set to gather for a candlelight vigil at the stretch of road where Chauvin knelt on the Floyd’s neck.
 Darnella Frazier, a teenage bystander, recorded the killing on her cellphone, uploading video to Facebook that horrified people around the world.
 Floyd had been suspected of using a counterfeit $20 bill to buy cigarettes.

-On Tuesday morning, gunfire rang out near the intersection where Floyd was killed, smashing the window of a barbershop, according to police and eyewitnesses.
-It was unclear whether the gunfire was connected with the anniversary, and Minneapolis police said one person was treated for injuries that were not life-threatening.

-By the afternoon, small crowds were gathering in the square for a festive, sunny afternoon of music and children’s activities.
+By the afternoon, small crowds were gathering at the intersection for a festive, sunny afternoon of music and children’s activities.
 A man set out paint ready to create a fresh mural in the square, which has been closed to most vehicle traffic for a year and is filled with flowers and art commemorating Floyd and other Black victims of police violence.

+Minnesota Governor Tim Walz and Minneapolis Mayor Jacob Frey were due to join activists in a city park for 9 minutes and 29 seconds of silence in memory of Floyd’s murder.

+Demonstrations were planned in New York City.
+Earlier on Tuesday, Shaun Donovan, a Democratic candidate for mayor, was among a group of five protesters arrested for blocking traffic near a major tunnel into Manhattan.

 Legislation has been pursued in all 50 U.S. states and the District of Columbia to increase the accountability or oversight of police, and 24 states have enacted new laws, according to the National Conference of State Legislatures.